pvcraven/networking-class/source/03_physical_layer/06_raspberry_pi_GPIO/raspberry_pi_GPIO.rst

     :linenos:
     :language: python

 Great!
-But what we are doing is "polling."
+But what we are doing is **polling**.
 We are periodically seeing if the value changes.
 So if it doesn't change, we are wasting time.
 If it changes faster than we are polling, then we miss changes.
 Polling is no good.